Introduction

 Why is the LocalNet attack so hard to fix on iOS?

-On iOS this can be done by using the includeAllNetworks and excludeLocalNetworks APIs, unfortunately, using these APIs may cause reliability issues, making some vendors hesitant to adopt this defense.
-Ideally, Apple should create a more robust API for VPNs on iOS, so that VPN apps can be implemented more securely and reliably.
+On iOS this can be prevented by using the includeAllNetworks and excludeLocalNetworks APIs.
+Some vendors reported reliability issues when using these APIs, but we were not able to replicate such issues.
+Nevertheless, this made some vendors hesitant to adopt this defense.
+Ideally, Apple should create a more robust API for VPNs on iOS, or implement a more secure behaviour by default, so that VPN apps can be implemented more securely without needing knowledge of these API parameters.

 How did you block selected traffic in the demo?